oracle/rwloadsim/docs/SQL.md

   bindout : ordno ;
 end;
 ```
-The binds to the three first placeholders are implicitly, but bindout can
+The binds to the three first placeholders are implicitly done, but bindout can
 only be done explicitly.

 Immediately execute a cursor loop which includes implicit bind and define: